-Our database is hosted inside Google Data centers, and thereby in some of the most secure places possible.
+Our database is hosted inside Google Data centers, and therefore in some of the most secure places possible.

 Non-physical access to our production database is severely limited too.
 Only 6 lead developers can upload new software releases and only 4 can view the actual raw database.
 Access to the live database and to the servers is restricted to computers that have been authenticated by two-factor authentication.
 Even if someone managed to retrieve the master password, it would still be useless without that two-factor authentication access code.

-It is our policy to not look into customer data, unless permission has been granted by the customer to help troubleshooting a bug.
-Most bugs we encounter can be fixed by reproducing the situation locally, and by analysing the logfiles and stacktraces, which do not display customer data beyond IDs and basics like employee names.
+It is our policy to not look into customer data unless permission has been granted by the customer to help to troubleshoot a bug.
+Most bugs we encounter can be fixed by reproducing the situation locally, and by analyzing the logfiles and stacktraces, which do not display customer data beyond IDs and basics like employee names.

-Google Cloud is hosted on a highly distributed network across Google Data centers.
-The data is constantly replicated as well, so even if an entire data center goes down, other still have all the data, and continue serving requests without any end user noticing.
+Google Cloud is hosted on a highly distributed network across Google Datacenters.
+The data is constantly replicated as well, so even if an entire data center goes down, others still have all the data, and continue serving requests without any end-user noticing.

 We create daily backups as well of course.
 So in the event of catastrophic failure of all data centers, or in the case of a grave programming mistake that accidentally wipes data from within our application, we can resort to the backups.
 We store these backups on an entirely independent service inside the Google network.

 Note that we are not able to restore just one single company’s data.
 So if you delete some of your data by accident, it is actually getting deleted.
-Just because we could restore the entire database, it doesn’t mean we can restore that one user you deleted.
+Just because we could restore the entire database, it doesn’t mean we can restore that one piece of data that was deleted.

 Security is the most important aspect when choosing a cloud platform.
 But there are other related topics that deserve a mention.
 An application needs to be more than secure, it needs to be available and functional as well, you need to get support for issues that arise, and so on.